 Rules: Every person is dealt 5 cards.
 Each time the scenario on the player’s card happens in the game, he or she calls it out and places the card face up on the table.
 That player scores their points and picks up another card from the pile.

-At a commercial break, all scored cards played are picked up and added back into the pile.
+At a commercial break, all scored cards played are picked up and added back into the pile, keep total points along the way.
 The deck is then shuffled.
 From there, all players can “draw” (replace) up to 3 new cards from the their hand.
 Players should have 5 in their hand at all times.

 Super Bowl Party Game Chart Example: